sdbip/agiler/README.md

 ## Assignees and Late Binding

 Many teams employ *early binding*.
-This means that they assign a developer to a task or even a story to make them responsible for its progress.
+This means that they assign a developer to a task before they are ready to start it, or even to a story to make them responsible for its progress.
 This is not recommended for an agile team.
 In an agile team, the entire team is responsible for finishing the stories with high quality.
-Putting ht responsibility on an individual developer will create a group ofindividuals rather than a team, and that will impede progress in the long run.
+Putting this responsibility on a single developer risks turning the team into a group of individuals, which will impede progress in the long run.

 Early binding makes it hard for idle hands to find the next task to work on as all tasks will be taken. *Late binding* means that any task that isn't yet started can be claimed immediately.

 Too many in-progress items at any time is ineffective.
-It is perhaps highly efficient, but efficiency is nothing ccompared to effectivity.
+It is perhaps highly efficient, but efficiency is nothing compared to effectivity.
 A team that gets things done is effective.
 A team that performs a lot of work is efficient.
 Work is not valuable, however.
 Finishing is.
 You should optimise for effectivity over efficiency.